 - Students may be granted the privilege of flexible attendance in the first term of Year 12, subject to conditions.
-This is authorised by the Principal and Deputy Principal, provided students consistently follow school rules and expectations. - Students must scan in at the front office upon arrival when they have flexible attendance and similarly scan out in the afternoon. - When scanning, students with flexible attendance will need to show their official timetable to the office. - Students must be on time to school they should arrive at least 20 minutes prior to roll call. - Students with incomplete/unsubmitted work will have their flexible attendance revoked.
+This is authorised by the Principal and Deputy Principal, provided students consistently follow school rules and expectations. - Students must scan in at the front office upon arrival when they have flexible attendance and similarly scan out in the afternoon. - When scanning, students with flexible attendance will need to show their official timetable to the office. - Students must be on time to school they should arrive at least 20 minutes prior to the lesson on the timetable. - When a student has a timetabled study period during the school day, they must study quietly in the Senior Learning Areas (Library / canteen undercover area).
+Students' whereabouts must be accounted for at all times, particularly in case of emergency. - Students with incomplete/unsubmitted work will have their flexible attendance revoked.
 Study periods must be used productively.
-Consequences will be administered if they are not. - Once students have arrived at school, they are not allowed to leave the school premises again throughout the day unless they have an authorised leave pass from the Deputy. - Flexible attendance privileges will be withdrawn if a student truants, persistently arrives late or lends their flexible attendance timetable to another student. - In case of an evacuation during a flexible study period, students are to evacuate to the Back AFL oval and sit in their roll call line.
+Consequences will be administered if they are not. - Once students have arrived at school, they are not allowed to leave the school premises again throughout the day unless they have an authorised leave pass from the Deputy Principal. - Flexible attendance privileges will be withdrawn if a student truants, persistently arrives late or lends their flexible attendance timetable to another student. - In case of an evacuation during a flexible study period, students are to evacuate to the Back AFL oval and sit in their roll call line.